lblod/frontend-embeddable-notule-editor/README.md

 For a complete version of this example, checkout this file: [public/test.html](public/test.html).
 It also includes another button that inserts a template in the editor to showcase the plugins.

 ## Editor API
-The RDFa editor uses [the prosemirror toolkit](https://prosemirror.net/) as a base.
+The RDFa editor uses [the Prosemirror toolkit](https://prosemirror.net/) as a base.
 After the `editorElement.initEditor()` function is called you will have access to the editor methods, including the controller with `editorElement.controller`.
 This controller is an instance of the [SayController](https://github.com/lblod/ember-rdfa-editor/blob/d4472d2e237256d30333cfcc20ce6eea7db241f2/addon/core/say-controller.ts) class of the [ember-rdfa-editor](https://github.com/lblod/ember-rdfa-editor).

-The controller provides following methods.
+#### editorElement API
+These are function available from the editor element, which is the HTML element with the class `notule-editor`.
+- `initEditor(arrayOfPluginNames: string[], userConfigObject)`: Initialize the editor by passing an array of plugin names that should be activated and an object that contains the configuration for the editor and its plugins.
+See [Managing Plugins](managing-plugins) for more info.
+  :warning: **This has to be called before accessing any other methods**.
+- `enableEnvironmentBanner()`: enable the banner that shows the environment and versions of plugins used.
+- `disableEnvironmentBanner()`: disable the banner.
+- `controller`: direct access the the [SayController](https://github.com/lblod/ember-rdfa-editor/blob/d4472d2e237256d30333cfcc20ce6eea7db241f2/addon/core/say-controller.ts) object.
+See [controller API](controller-api).
+- `setHtmlContent(content: string)`: set the HTML content inside the editor, overwriting all previous content.
+- `getHtmlContent()`: Get the HTML content of the editor.
+This can be different than custom content set via `setHtmlContent`, because of HTML parsing logic.

+#### controller API
+These methods are accessible via `editorElement.controller` and contain a way to directly interact with the Prosemirror logic underneath.
+This is an instance of [SayController](https://github.com/lblod/ember-rdfa-editor/blob/d4472d2e237256d30333cfcc20ce6eea7db241f2/addon/core/say-controller.ts).
+Not all possible methods are shown.
-- `focus()`: method which allows one to focus the main editor view
+- `focus()`: focus the window to the main editor view
-- `setHtmlContent(content: string)`: sets the content of the main editor.
+- `setHtmlContent(content: string)`: sets the content of the main editor, overwriting all previous content.
-- htmlContent: getter property containing the "serialized" html content of the editor.
+- `htmlContent`: property containing the "serialized" html content of the editor.
 This is essentially the raw content without all the plugin bells and whistles, suitable for storing in a database.
-It can then be loaded with the abovementioned `setHtmlContent`
+It can then be loaded with `setHtmlContent`.
-- `doCommand(command: Command, { view = this.activeEditorView } = {})`: executes a Prosemirror command (https://prosemirror.net/docs/guide/#commands) on the main view.
+- `doCommand(command: Command, { view = this.activeEditorView } = {})`: executes a [Prosemirror command](https://prosemirror.net/docs/guide/#commands) on the main view.
 A different view can be provided, which is mainly used internally to control nested editor instances (e.g. for the implementation of the variables)
-- `checkCommand(command: Command, { view = this.activeEditorView } = {})`: checks whether a Prosemirror command may be executed.
+- `checkCommand(command: Command, { view = this.activeEditorView } = {})`: checks whether a [Prosemirror command](https://prosemirror.net/docs/guide/#commands) may be executed.
+Often used together with `doCommand` to disable an action if it is not allowed.
 - `isMarkActive(mark: MarkType)`: checks whether a mark is currently active.
 This is currently of not much use in this package, since we do not expose the MarkType interface yet.
-(But for the curious, this is what the toolbar buttons use to update their active state)
+(But for the curious, this is what the toolbar buttons use to update their active state).
-- `withTransaction(callback: (tr: Transaction) => Transaction | null, includeEmbeddedView = false)`: method which allows you to apply a [transaction](https://prosemirror.net/docs/ref/#state.Transaction) on the main view (or currently active embedded view).
+- `withTransaction(callback: (tr: Transaction) => Transaction | null, includeEmbeddedView = false)`: apply a [Prosemirror transaction](https://prosemirror.net/docs/ref/#state.Transaction) on the main view (or currently active embedded view).
 When you want to apply the transaction, the callback should return the transaction object.
-- `mainEditorState`: the [state](https://prosemirror.net/docs/ref/#state.Editor_State) instance of the main editor
+- `mainEditorState`: the [editor state](https://prosemirror.net/docs/ref/#state.Editor_State) instance of the main editor
 - `activeEditorState`: the state instance of the active editor.
-This is usually the same as the mainEditorState, except when inside a nested instance (like in a variable field) for typical use, the mainEditorState is the one you will most likely need
+This is usually the same as the `mainEditorState`, except when inside a nested instance (like in a variable field).
+For typical use, the `mainEditorState` is the one you will most likely need.
 - `mainEditorView`: the [view](https://prosemirror.net/docs/ref/#view.EditorView) instance of the main editor
 - `activeEditorView`: the view instance of the active editor. (see above for the distinction between the main and active editor)
 - `setActiveView(view: RdfaEditorView)`: activate a specific view.